 As an alternative, use your fingers to gently stroke the penis and testicles until you achieve an erection, then use two or three fingers and your thumb instead of your whole fist to slide up and down.
 Or try holding a finger still over the frenulum and moving your other fingers and thumb over the front of the penis in a smaller movement.

-Timing: Like women, how soon you reach orgasm depends on how horny you are and how vivid the fantasy, but it also depends on factors like whether you feel stressed or tired.
+Timing: Like women, how soon you reach orgasm depends on how horny you are and what porn you’re watching/person you’re fantasising about, but it also depends on factors like whether you feel stressed or tired.
 Most men reach orgasm fairly quickly – usually within two to five minutes – and deliberately slow it down or stop and start if they want to delay the inevitable.
 Try reversing your hand movement as you feel orgasm approach.
 Bend your wrist towards you so your fist is twisted and your palm now faces the opposite side of your penis.
 This shifts the stimulation to different areas.

-When they feel they’re about to come, most men increase their stroke so they’re moving up and down the shaft as rapidly as possible.
+The climax: When they feel they’re about to orgasm, most men increase their stroke so they’re moving up and down the shaft as rapidly as possible.
 Some grab hold of their testicles as they are ejaculating, claiming it makes the orgasm last longer; others grasp the bottom of the shaft for the same reason.

 Once the orgasm starts, almost all men either slow down dramatically or stop stimulation completely.
-This is because the penis, particularly the head, is incredibly sensitive just after ejaculation (something girlfriends often don’t understand because lots of women like to be stimulated right through to the last spasm of their orgasm).
+This is because the penis, particularly the head, is incredibly sensitive just after ejaculation (something partners often don’t understand, especially women, because lots of women like to be stimulated right through to the last spasm of their orgasm).

 What do you do with the little pile of semen you’ve created?
 Most men either ejaculate straight into a towel or over their bodies, wiping it off with a tissue afterward.

 USING A PILLOW